How to Unfold Top Decays: Unbinned top quark decay unfolding

 \subsection{Taming the training bias}

 The next question is how we can improve the situation where, $m_s$ being the top mass value used for the simulation and $m_d$ the actual top mass in the data, Eq.\eqref{eq:scheme2} turns into

-In the unfolded distribution the training information $m_s$ completely overwrites $m_d$.
+In the unfolded distribution, the training information $m_s$ completely overwrites $m_d$.
 Moreover, even if there was enough sensitivity, a classifier comparing two shifted mass peaks learns weights far away from unity, leading to numerical challenges.
 This means we cannot use the usual iterative methods to remove the bias from the training data.

 Following the strategy from Sec.~\ref{sec:ana}, we first increase the sensitivity on $m_d$.
 For this, we pre-process the data such that $m_d$ is directly accessible by adding an estimator of $m_d$ to the representation of $\xr$.
 Ideally, this estimator would be inspired by an optimal observable.
-Such a 1-dimensional sufficient statistics should exist, and we know how to construct it.
-For the top mass we just use the weighted median of the 3-jet masses at reco-level, $M_{jjj}^\text{batch}$.
+Such a one-dimensional observable with sufficient statistical precision should exist, and we know how to construct it.
+For the top mass we just use the weighted median of the 3-jet masses at reco-level, $M_{jjj}^\text{batch} = \frac{1}{N_\text{batch}} \sum_i^{N_\text{batch}} M_{jjj,i} $, where the sum runs over all, possibly weighted, events in one batch.
 For a batch size around $10^4$ events, this information will be strongly correlated with the top mass,

 This batch-wise kinematic information can be extracted at the level of the loss evaluation, and it goes beyond the usual single-event information, similar to established MMD loss modifications of GAN training~\cite{Butter:2019cae,Bellagente:2019uyp}.